Classic Pot Roast

 - 2 cups beef broth Add to list

-- 1 1/2 pounds organic baby red potatoes (see note) Add to list
+- 1 1/2 pounds baby red potatoes (see note) Add to list

 Preheat oven to 325° F.

 Season the chuck roast liberally with salt and pepper.
 In a large, heavy bottom braising pan, heat safflower oil over medium to medium-high heat.
-Sear beef thoroughly on both sides until it is browned.
+Sear beef thoroughly on all sides until it is browned.
 Remove meat and add carrots cut-side down, and brown slightly.
 Add onions and sauté for 2 minutes, then add celery, garlic, thyme and bay leaves.
 Deglaze pan with red wine.

 Reduce wine slightly and return seared chuck roast to pan with beef broth.
 Cover pan and place in oven.
-Cook for 30 minutes and then reduce heat to 300° F and cook for 1 1/2 hours.
+Cook for 30 minutes and reduce heat to 300° F and cook for 1 1/2 hours.

 Let rest on stove top for 10 minutes and then slice and serve with vegetables and gravy over smashed and seasoned potatoes.

 For potatoes, you may either boil them in salted water until tender (approximately 20 minutes), or you can add them to the braising pot with chuck roast for the last 1 hour of cooking.